mat-0/cheltenham-open-data/_pages/flood-warnings.md

 - Flood alert: River Wye in Herefordshire
 - Forecast rising river levels may lead to flooding.
 Flooding is possible from 12 November 2025.
 Flooding may affect low lying land and roads along the River Wye from Hay on Wye to Ross on Wye.
 Other locations affected may include the A438 between Letton & Willersey, Byford, Bredwardine & Hereford.
 Road closures & diversions on the A438 may be in force.
-Predicted peaks:- Hay on Wye 1.7m to 2.1m on 13/11 AM, second peak Saturday, Bredwardine 3.0m to 3.5m on 13/11 AM, second peak Saturday, Belmont 3.3m to 3.6m on 13/11 AM, second peak Saturday, Old Wye Bridge 2.9m to 3.2m on 13/11 AM, second peak Saturday, Mordiford 3.3m to 3.7m on 13/11 AM, second peak Saturday, Ross on Wye 3.4m to 3.7m on 13/11PM, second peak Saturday or Sunday.
+Predicted peaks:- Hay on Wye 1.7m to 2.1m overnight tonight 12/11, Bredwardine 3.0m to 3.5m on 13/11 AM,  Belmont 3.3m to 3.6m on 13/11 AM, Old Wye Bridge 2.9m to 3.2m on 13/11 AM, Mordiford 3.3m to 3.7m on 13/11 AM, Ross on Wye 3.4m to 3.7m on 13/11 PM.
 Take care and avoid walking, cycling or driving through flood water.
-This message will be updated by 7:00PM on 12 November 2025 or as the situation changes.
+This message will be updated by 9:00AM on 13 November 2025 or as the situation changes.

 - Flood alert: River Wye in Gloucestershire
 - Forecast rising river levels may lead to flooding.
 Flooding is possible from 12 November 2025.
 Flooding may affect low lying land and roads along the River Wye.
-Predicted peaks:- Ross on Wye 3.4m to 3.7m 13/11 PM, second peak Saturday or Sunday, Lydbrook 4.1m to 4.3m 13/11 PM, second peak Sunday.
+Predicted peaks:- Ross on Wye 3.4m to 3.7m 13/11 PM, Lydbrook 3.9m to 4.3m 13/11 PM.
 We are closely monitoring the situation .
 Take care and avoid walking, cycling or driving through flood water .
-This message will be updated by 7:00PM on 12 November 2025 or as the situation changes.
+This message will be updated by 9:00AM on 13 November 2025 or as the situation changes.

 <!-- flood_marker ends -->